aimms/how-to/Articles/377/377-add-color-palettes.rst

 .. image:: images/two-bars.png
     :align: center

+|

 and a color palette for five colors may provide the following bar chart:

 .. image:: images/five-bars.png
     :align: center

+|

 There are several sites, see references below, that provide the hex codes for a color palette.
 However, to color data items in AIMMS WebUI, annotations activating selected CSS rules are to be used.
 The next section focuses on translating hex codes in JSON to CSS rules that can be used in an AIMMS WebUI application.

-.. note: The hex codes for color palettes using in this article are obtained via `I want hue <https://medialab.github.io/iwanthue/>`_

-Converting JSON color palette to CSS rules for an AIMMS WebUI application
+Converting JSON Color Palette to CSS Rules for an AIMMS WebUI Application
 -----------------------------------------------------------------------------

 The hex codes for color palettes using in this article are obtained via `I want hue <https://medialab.github.io/iwanthue/>`_.